 Central Line vs PICC Line

 A central line, also known as CVC (central venous catheter), is placed in the neck, chest, or groin.
-A central line gets its name because the tip ends in the largest vein of the body.
-It is longer, with a larger tube which allows concentrated solutions to be infused with less risk of complications.
-A PICC is typically placed in the upper arm, with its tip ending in the largest vein in the body, the vena cava.
+A PICC is typically placed in the upper arm, with its tip ending in a large vein that is close to the heart.

 PICC Line Benefits

-- Can remain in place for weeks and months for patients that are in a hospital setting, nursing facility, or at home
+Can remain in place for an extended period of time patients that are in a hospital setting, nursing facility, or at home

 PICC Line Risks